qooxdoo/eslint-config-qx/README.md

 ### Handling globals

-Normaly your app has its own globals, like `qxc` for Qooxdoo Contribs, for that you need to extend `qx/browser` with your own config.
+Normaly your app has its own globals, like `qxl` for Qooxdoo Contribs, for that you need to extend `qx/browser` with your own config.

 Create a file `.eslintrc-qx`: